2011 Cricket World Cup Group B: India vs South Africa

 India won the toss and chose to bat.
-Sachin Tendulkar and Virendar Sehwag put on 142 for the first wicket.
+Sachin Tendulkar and Virender Sehwag put on 142 for the first wicket.
 India reached 267 before the next wicket fell.
 India then lost their next 8 wickets for 29 runs, to finish with a total 296 all out.

 Bangladesh vs Netherlands

 Ireland vs South Africa

-After this victory, South Africa became the first team to qualify for the Quarter-Finals from Group B. Ireland were eliminated following this defeat.
+After this victory, South Africa became the first team to qualify for the quarter-finals from Group B. Ireland were eliminated following this defeat.

 England vs West Indies

-England had to win the game to have any realistic chance of going through to the quarter finals, and 243 all out looked like a difficult score to defend, especially with the poor fielding that had plagued England throughout the tournament.
+England had to win the game to have any realistic chance of going through to the quarter-finals, and 243 all out looked like a difficult score to defend, especially with the poor fielding that had plagued England throughout the tournament.
 However, the West Indies collapsed to 225 all out, after a spectacular run out by Matt Prior.

 Ireland vs Netherlands

 Bangladesh vs South Africa

-This is Bangladesh's second lowest score in World Cup and sixth in their ODI history.
+This was Bangladesh's second lowest score in the World Cup and the sixth in their ODI history.
 Bangladesh managed seven runs in the bowling Powerplay, the lowest in the tournament, trumping Kenya who had made nine runs against Sri Lanka.
-After this victory by South Africa, India and England are qualified for Quarter-Finals from Group B.
+After this victory by South Africa, India and England are qualified for Quarter-finals from Group B.